• Stone Center

 6. Add Finishing Touches

 To enhance the aesthetic appeal of your outdoor space, consider incorporating decorative rock steps into your landscape design.
-Below, you'll find a few rock steps ideas to inspire your own creation.
+Here are a few natural stone steps ideas to make the space your own:

 • Flower beds: Enhance the aesthetic appeal of your outdoor space by planting vibrant and fragrant flowers on both sides of the stairway, adding a captivating touch of nature's beauty to your surroundings.
 You can also create beautiful borders using natural stone edging techniques.